 Voice Recording lets you record audio only, without a snapshot or movie.
-You can record about 53 minutes and 45 seconds of Voice Recording using the camera's built-in memory only.
+You can record about 55 minutes and 35 seconds of Voice Recording using the camera's built-in memory only.

-- 1. In the REC mode, press [BS].

-- Use [▲], [▼], [◄], and [▶] to select the
+- 1. In the REC mode, press [BS]. - Use [▲], [▼], [◄], and [▶] to select the

-[I (Voice Recording) scene and then press [SET].
+(Voice Recording) scene and then press [SET].

-This causes I to appear on the monitor screen.
+This causes Q to appear on the monitor screen.

-3. Press the shutter button to start recording.

-- The back lamp flashes green while recording is in progress. - Pressing [SET] during recording will insert a marker into the recording.
-During playback, you will be able to jump to the markers in the recording. - 4.
-Press the shutter button again to stop audio recording. - To create another audio recording file, repeat steps 3 and 4.
+- 3. Press the shutter button to start recording. - The back lamp flashes green while recording is in progress. - Pressing [SET] during recording will insert a marker into the recording.
+During playback, you will be able to jump to the markers in the recording.